svioletg/py-squaremap-combiner/README.md

 images, and it may take a while for the full image to be completed.

 Beyond this, there are various options that can be given to the script to alter its behavior.
-If you\'re not familiar with using the command-line, these options are typed out after the main command, in any order, with their associated values following directly after, like `squaremap_combine tiles overworld 3 --option value --option-two value`.
+If you're not familiar with using the command-line, these options are typed out after the main command, in any order, with their associated values following directly after, like `squaremap_combine tiles overworld 3 --option value --option-two value`.